How did humans begin to classify and name all of life on Earth?

 In fact, Linnaeus is considered the father of modern taxonomy and it was his hierarchical classification system that became the basis for the taxonomic system used today.
 Linnaeus is perhaps most famous for creating binomial nomenclature which uses both species and genus to name an organism.

-For example, polar bears are known by the scientific name Ursus maritimus, Ursus meaning bear and maritimus refers to the bears’ preferred Arctic marine habitats.
+For example, polar bears are known by the scientific name Ursus maritimus, Ursus meaning bear and maritimus referring to the bears’ preferred Arctic marine habitats.

 Later, Charles Darwin’s work on evolution was heavily influenced by taxonomy, which gave scientists a new perspective with which to look at the animal kingdom.